I swiped the key and the door opened up to a winter wonderland. White. All in white.

 - Quiet rooms with blackout curtains for quality rest

-For Couples & Solo Adventurers
+For Couples and Solo Travellers

-- Chic ambiance and romantic skyline views
+- Chic ambiance and genuinely romantic skyline views

-- Central location for exploring food markets, temples, and nightlife
+- Central location for exploring food markets, temples and nightlife

-For Groups & Conference-Goers
+For Groups and Conference-Goers

 - Flexible room arrangements (twin, double, suites)